Why don't you just wear a target instead?

 - Consequently, like in Schindler's List, Holocaust survivor Elie Wiesel's autobiography Night depicts his youngest sister Tzipora wearing a red coat the last time Elie ever saw her (and their mother) again.

 - In the Tales of the Five Hundred Kingdoms story Beauty and the Werewolf, Belle is wearing a red cloak while visiting the old woman who lives in the woods with a basket of goodies.
 On her way back, she is bitten by a werewolf.
-Given that the in this series The Tradition (Which forces the repeating of fairy tales) is a major part of how the world works, it was pretty obvious that this was going to happen.
+Given that in this series The Tradition (which forces the repeating of fairy tales) is a major part of how the world works, it was pretty obvious that this was going to happen.

 - The Red Riding trilogy — well, it's there in the title.
 A little blond girl in a hooded red coat.
 Abducted, murdered.

-- Blonde Rose Tyler wears a red hoodie in at least one episode prior to her switch to Action Girl.
-Perhaps intentional - she is the Bad Wolf...
+- Blonde companion Rose Tyler wears a red hoodie in at least one episode prior to her switch to Action Girl.
+Perhaps intentional — she is the Bad Wolf...